 Many miles later…

-My overall opinion of these tyres has changed.
+My overall opinion of the Schwalbe G-One Bite has changed.
 As conditions become drier, dustier and sandier, the limitations of this design have become increasingly obvious.

 Holding a line going into a corner is difficult.
 Nine times out of ten I have to run wide, feather the brakes and mince round.
 The tyre feels loose and anything but confidence inspiring.